 **COURSE DROPS: NOT ALLOWED AFTER 2ND WEEK OF CLASSES.

 If you are not satisfied with a course, you may drop it from your schedule.
 However, to drop a course, you must do so before the end of the second week of classes.

 Permanent Incompletes: A permanent incomplete is an official status within a student’s record indicating that the student experienced an extraordinary circumstance mid-semester and was unfit to complete the course(s).

 - For permanent incompletes, you must provide appropriate documentation proving you couldn’t complete your studies for a period of three (3) weeks or more for a serious motive, including illness or death of a spouse or death of a family member (see Regulation Promoting Success for details).

 - The College does not give permanent incompletes because you are failing a course or because you were absent for a final exam.

 ONLINE ACADEMIC ADVISING

-Our academic advisors are available to students online throughout the summer and during the Fall semester.
+Our academic advisors are available to students online throughout the year and in the summer!